Ravincroft's Retribution - 1. Leaving Home

 ‘I got the position; didn’t Ren tell you?’

-‘Very funny.
+‘Funny.
 Ren.
-So, when do you start, Lia?’
+So, when do you begin?’

-Ren looked around at the boxes waiting to be unpacked and sighed.
-He flopped into bed that night exhausted.
-In the early hours, his eyes flashed open.
+In the early hours of the morning, his eyes flashed open.
 His whole body broke out in a sweat and his head throbbed.
 ‘Not this damn dream again.’
 In his dream, animals fled in fright; pulsating sounds like drums pounded inside his head.
 ‘It’s getting worse.
 Why me?
 Why always animals?
-What's after them?’
-Just before he woke, a white stag stood before him and the scene shifted as if he saw through the impressive creature’s eyes, and a darkened figure stood ahead in shadow, then it would end.
+What's the matter with them?’
+Every time, a white stag stood before him and the scene shifted as if he saw through the majestic creature’s eyes, and a darkened figure stood ahead in shadow, then it ended.
 The nightmare frequented his sleep every few nights.

-He sank into his leather-look sofa and booted up his tablet bringing up the news.
+Dampening a flannel and placing it on his forehead, he sank into his leather-look sofa and booted up his tablet bringing up the news.
 Ren inclined back, closing his eyes as he listened to the usual muggings, murders and celebrity hype that filled the headlines.

 A news flash interrupted the bulletins.
-The head ranger came on from the Forgotten Valley Reserve, ‘That’s the Conservation Park I applied for work a week ago.’
-Ren opened his eyes to focus on the story and caught some of what the ranger of the park read in his notes.
+The head ranger came on from the Forgotten Valley Reserve, That’s the Conservation Park I applied for work a week ago.
+My interview is next week.
+Ren opened his eyes and sat up to focus on the story and the flannel fell into his hand.
+He caught some of what the park ranger read in his notes.

 1 comment: